Adirondack was founded over forty years ago in Ohio. This makes them one of the oldest family-owned pet food brands in the United States.

 Adirondack has a moderate range of dry dog food recipes.
 This product range does include some of the popular niches such as puppy food, weight management food, and food for large or small breed dogs.

-Adirondack does not produce wet or canned dog food or any other the other speciality varieties such as freeze-dried dog food, dehydrated dog food or fresh dog food.
+Adirondack does not produce wet or canned dog food or any other the other specialty varieties such as freeze-dried dog food, dehydrated dog food, or fresh dog food.

-Adirondack’s range of cat food is smaller than its dog food range but is still moderatly sized.
-It does contain some niche recipes such as a lean recipe and a kitten recipe.
+Adirondack’s range of cat food is smaller than its dog food range but is still moderately sized.
+It does contain some niche recipes, such as a lean recipe and a kitten recipe.

-Adirondack does not produce canned or wet cat food which is unfortunate as this is the food source which is closest to their natural diet.
+Adirondack does not produce canned or wet cat food, which is unfortunate as this is the food source that is closest to their natural diet.

 The nutrition provided by Adirondack dog food is varied but is generally above-average.
 This includes above-average proportions of protein and fat and below-average proportions of carbohydrates.

 Adirondack creates some specialized recipes that are very high in protein and fat.
 These are ideal for dogs who are more active but are also viable for other types of dogs if taken in moderation.